xave-finance/amm-v1/Deployment.md

     > yarn deploy:<network>:2
     ```

-    **Post deployment:** add the newly deployed UsdcToUsd assimilator address in `./scripts/config/usdcassimilator/<network>.json`.
+    **Post deployment:** add the newly deployed USDC assimilator address to `./scripts/config/usdcassimilator/<network>.json`.
 Be sure to commit this change on source control as this needs to end up in our repo.

 2. Deploy base assimilator(s)

-    **Pre deployment:** specify the base assimilators you wish to deploy on the `ASSIMILATOR_PAIRS` var on the `.env` file first before running the below command
+    **Pre deployment:** specify the base assimilators you wish to deploy on the `ASSIMILATOR_PAIRS` var in the `.env` file first before running the below command

     ```
     > yarn deploy:<network>:assimilators